atony2099/blog/content/posts/tech/golang/base/go base.md

 from value type or not:
 value type: store the value of data;
-reference type: store the reference  of data
+reference type: store the reference(pointer)  of data

 value type: